rookie-joe/PDA/README.md

-- [x] **Applying Lean 4 Compiler**: Please visit our GitHub repository for more details about how to automate your Lean 4 installation and Compilation: [**Automatic Lean 4 Compilation Guide**](https://github.com/rookie-joe/automatic-lean4-compilation)
+- [x] **Applying Lean 4 Compiler**: Please visit our GitHub repository for more details about how to automate your Lean 4 installation and compilation: [**Automatic Lean 4 Compilation Guide**](https://github.com/rookie-joe/automatic-lean4-compilation)

 - [ ] Training autoformalizer and verifier based on (**<span style="font-variant: small-caps;">forml4</span>**)